ovenbits-ingredients/delta_cache/README.md

     DeltaCache.logger = Logger.new(STDOUT, Logger::DEBUG)

-See emamples directory for more details.
+See examples directory for more details.